About the Kapiti Food Fair

 The Fair will continue to sell its own unique shopping bag to promote the Fair to visitors.
 We are investigating other relevant branded merchandise for the future ie tea towels, water bottles etc.

-The Fair will be investing in more shade structures and toilet amenities in 2018 to meet the increasing demand of visitors and vendors.
+The Fair will be progressively investing in more shade structures and toilet amenities in 2018 and 2019 to meet the increasing demand of visitors and vendors.

-Join us as the Kapiti Food Fair continues to grow.
+Join us as the Kapiti Food Fair continues to grow - we had

 155 responses | 97% rating the Fair as an amazing or good event with sampling and buying food & drink being the highlight followed closely by the range of entertainment on offer.